Visiting Amsterdam in 2020 - Social Distancing & Covid-19 Restrictions

 Below is a summary of my best top tips for making the most out of your Amsterdam visit during these times of social distancing and other restrictions so that you can stay safe, keep others safe AND also enjoy the city.

 - Keep an eye on the following web pages to keep informed about social distancing requirements in Amsterdam, general information about visiting the city at this time, and this page for understanding the country's latest travel rules and restrictions.
 If you are also interested, you can keep up to date about the situation with number of Covid-19 cases in the Netherlands, and here is where you can find a wealth of information in English about the situation from a number of angles.

-- It is not permitted to have gatherings inside of more than six adults at a personal residence.
+- It is not permitted to have gatherings inside of more than three adults at a personal residence within a 24 hour period.
 This is unlikely to apply to tourists and visitors to Amsterdam, but it's worth knowing in case you are going to be visiting Amsterdam residents.
 This rule only applies to personal residences.

 - Masks are obligatory on public transport, including trains, trams, buses and taxis.
 You may be fined if you do not wear a mask when asked to do so.
 This rule does not apply to children under 12.

-- Wear a mask anyway!
-While masks are not required in restaurants, cafes, museums and in other less busy parts of Amsterdam, I would still say you should consider it good practice to wear one.
+- Wear a mask!
+Even in places where there are no rules on masks, I would still say you should consider it good practice to wear one.
 I have already been wearing a mask in busier areas of Amsterdam and in shops and supermarkets, and I'm not alone.
 Please just make sure you have a mask with you when you visit Amsterdam.